2017 Pacific typhoon season: Retirement

-After the season the Typhoon Committee retired the names Hato, Kai-tak and Tembin from the naming lists due to the damages and deaths it caused in their respective onslaughts, and they will never be used again for another typhoon name.
-In 2019, they were replaced with Yamaneko, Yun-yeung and Koinu, respectively.
+After the season, at their 50th Session in 2018 the ESCAP/WMO Typhoon Committee announced that the names Hato, Kai-tak and Tembin were removed from the naming lists due to the number of deaths and amount of damages each one caused in their respective onslaughts, and they will not be used again for another typhoon name.
+In 2019, they were replaced by Yamaneko, Yun-yeung and Koinu, respectively.